jimhester/cran_usage/reports/devtools-usage.md

 ## Functions most called

-There are the functions from your package dependencies are using most frequently.
+There are the functions from your package reverse dependencies are using most frequently.

 ``` r
 calls %>%